Pisa to Sicily 2025

 This is slightly shorter and less hilly than the first day but likely to take longer without fresh legs.
 Although breakfast was served from 7am we were slow in getting ready and didn't start cycling until just after 8:30.
 The first 20 miles were fairly level and good progress was made.
 One section of road was signed as bicycles only with the surface quaity the worst we had encountered so far.
 The first stop was at a bakery at about 31 miles after two smaller hills and we bought supplies for a picnic stop to be made further on.

 Between 38 and 43 miles we used the cycling equivalent of a motorway - smooth and generously wide (wider than many British roads).
-This passed to the south of a military airbase where the peace was periodically interrupted by small and noisy jet planes.
+This passed to the south of a military airbase where the silence was periodically interrupted by small and noisy jet planes.
 We then passed through the corner of the large town of Grosetto where I spotted a bench in a park to use for the lunch stop.
 Soon after lunch the route started to climb to an altitude of almost 200m.
 Fortunately, some high cloud eased the heat.
 The hilly section provided a welcome change of scenery and, for the first time on the trip, we saw some sheep.

 After the hilly area the route dropped to about 40m before we had to climb again to the Borgo Magliano Garden Resort which was in the hills close to Magliano.
-The access road to the resort contained the steeped hill of the trip - bottom gear was needed.
+The access road to the resort contained the steepest hill of the trip so far - bottom gear was needed.
 The hotel was a sprawling place and our room was a bit cave-like.
 There was a short heavy shower late afternoon which caused a dash to rescue drying clothes.
 Dinner was a buffet costing €29 per person, but I refilled my plate numerous times.

 Day 3: Magliano to Tarquinia